-AAFP, other physician groups request stop to ICD-10January 15th, 2013 in Health /
+AAFP, other physician groups request stop to ICD-10January 15, 2013 in Medicine & Health / Health

 (HealthDay)—The American Academy of Family Physicians (AAFP) has joined the American Medical Association and other physician organizations to request that the U.S. Centers for Medicare & Medicaid Services (CMS) halt implementation of the International Classification of Diseases, 10th Edition (ICD-10), in a letter sent Dec.
 20.